- Where can I obtain nomination papers? Where do I file nomination papers?

 - Claim the right to vote in any other place

-You may sign your own nomination papers if you are an eligible elector at the time.
+You may sign your own nomination papers if you are an eligible elector at the time of signing and at the time of filing your nomination papers.

 A candidate's affidavit of candidacy must be notarized.
 Nomination petitions do not need to be notarized.